wmhass/BDDComicsList/README.md

     Given that I have internet connection
     When the server response is valid
-    Then present a list of Marvel Comics titles grouped by the first letter of the comic's title
+    Then present a list of Marvel Comics titles grouped and sorted by the first letter of the comic's title

 ### US02 - See the list of characters of a given comic
     As a user
-    I want to see the list of characters when I tap on a comic title So I can have more information about the comic
+    I want to see the list of characters sorted by the first letter when I tap on a comic title So I can have more information about the comic

 #### Acceptance criteria: